JeschkeLab/DeerLab/docsrc/source/uncertainty.rst

 ------------------------------------------

 Covariance-baed uncertainty is the fastest method for uncertainty quantification available in DeerLab.
-Due to its readiness all fit functions in DeerLab return covariance-based ``UncertQuant`` objects for all quantities fitted.
+Due to its readiness all fit functions in DeerLab return covariance-based ``UQResult`` objects for all quantities fitted.

 This method estimates the uncertainty based on the curvature of the optimization surface.
 During optimization, when a minimum is found, the curvature of the parameter hypersurface at that point is measured.
 A very sharp minimum means that there is less uncertainty in the found result, whereas a shallow